MRtrix3/mrtrix3/docs/reference/commands/amp2sh.rst

 Description
 -----------

-convert a set of amplitudes (defined along a set of corresponding directions) to their spherical harmonic representation.
-The spherical harmonic decomposition is calculated by least-squares linear fitting.
+The spherical harmonic decomposition is calculated by least-squares linear fitting to the amplitude data.

 The directions can be defined either as a DW gradient scheme (for example to compute the SH representation of the DW signal) or a set of [az el] pairs as output by the dirgen command.
 The DW gradient scheme or direction set can be supplied within the input image header or using the -gradient or -directions option.
 Note that if a direction set and DW gradient scheme can be found, the direction set will be used by default.